wesnowm/aaronhardingj/README.md

 KeyController.add({
   '65',
   down: function(){
-    console.log('A key has been pressed and this will keep running.');
+    console.log('The A key has been pressed and this message will keep printing to the console at a rate of 10 per second.');
   },
   up: function(){
-    console.log('A key has been released.');
+    console.log('The A key has been released, the messages will now stop.');
   },
   repeat: true,
   repeatDelay: 10
 });

 KeyController.add({
-  '65',
+  '68',
   down: function(){
-    console.log('A key has been pressed and this will keep running.');
+    console.log('The D key has been pressed.');
   },
   up: function(){
-    console.log('A key has been released.');
+    console.log('The D key has been released.');
   },
   repeat: false
 });